b40deep/PhDThesis/chapters/md_log/STORIES.md

 # Apr - May 2025
 - ✅ switched story prompt to match Gabi's new form structure
+- 👉 switched from DefaultV2 content filter to my custom filter which ignores all jailbreak-detection triggers so I can use the models without being blocked for false-negative jailbreak triggers.
 - ➡️ checking to see if Hero's Journey can be incorportated into our story structure.
 - ➡️ low-hanging fruit from Redmond...
     - image emotion should match the paragraph emotion. perhaps on the last sentence.